rolftimmermans/zeromq-ng/README.md

 Some tests are not enabled by default:

 * API Compatibility tests from ZeroMQ 4.x have been disabled because they sometimes hang.
 There are likely a few timing issues in the tests or in the compatibility layer implementation.
 You can include the tests with `INCLUDE_COMPAT_TESTS=1 npm run dev:test`
-* Garbage collection tests that use the [weak](https://www.npmjs.com/package/weak) module have been disabled because they suffer from occasional crashes because of the unpredictable nature of the weak package.
-You can include the tests with `INCLUDE_GC_TESTS=1 npm run dev:test`.
 * Some transports are not reliable on some older versions of ZeroMQ, the relevant tests will be skipped for those versions automatically.